Corentin-proj/FOC_stepper/README.md

 # FOC_stepper
-Field oritned control of a 2 phases stepper motor
+Field oritned control of a 2 phases stepper motor.
+This project will be ported on the arduino uno and the tiva-c series TM4C123GXL